Sign up today

 Today, we tackle our highest climb, the 630m ascent of Bishop & Clerk (4 to 5 hours return).
 As we traverse the high cliff edge of Fossil Bay, we are afforded sweeping views toward Schouten Island and Freycinet Peninsula, a glimpse of our journey to come.
 Perched high atop the dolerite columns of the summit, we enjoy lunch, with time to ponder the beauty and isolation of this island landscape.

-Come late afternoon, we retire to the comfort of our luxury yacht for pre-dinner nibbles and a delicious meal to celebrate the challenges and triumphs of our day.
+Come late afternoon, we retire to the comfort of our yacht for pre-dinner nibbles and a delicious meal to celebrate the challenges and triumphs of our day.

 Including Bear Hill (approximately 3-4 hours walking)